 In 2006, the Senate voted unanimously, 98-0, to extend the 1965 Voting Rights Act.
-Among those 98 were 13 current senators, including Republicans Lindsey Graham of South Carolina, John Cornyn of Texas, Mitch McConnell of Kentucky, and Chuck Grassley of Iowa, Henderson
+Among those 98 were 13 current senators, including Republicans Lindsey Graham of South Carolina, John Cornyn of Texas, Mitch McConnell of Kentucky, and Chuck Grassley of Iowa, Henderson pointed out.

 But since then, the Supreme Court’s 2013 decision in Shelby County (AL) v.
 Holder, in particular, and this year’s Brnovich v.
 DNC decision also, have radically changed the landscape.